ytakemon/1415-Col4a5xDO-Project/Manuscript/Col4a5_man_supp_methods.md

 **DNA isolation and genotyping**

-The DNA isolation protocol did not contain phenol-choloroform to obtain higher quality samples, than compared to standard lab practices.
+A non-phenol-chlorofrom based DNA isolation protocol was used to obtain higher quality samples, than compared to standard lab practices.
 Tail tips were collected at wean (4 weeks) and digested using proteinase K overnight.
 Samples were cools to room temperature before protein